junorouse/ctf/2019/0ctf_final/insecure_rdp/readme.md

 ![image1.png](image1.png)

 The normal rdp packets do not contains `RSA2` part.
-Yes, this is LSA secret form. :(
+Yes, this is the form of LSA secret. :(

 ```
 C:\>LsaSecretReader.exe L$HYDRAENCKEY_28ada6da-d622-11d1-9cb9-00c04fb16e75